kshitizregmi/Nepali-Cash-Detection-Recognition/README.md

 The diagonal of the matrix shows the number of true positives (i.e., correct predictions) for each class, and the off-diagonal elements show the number of false positives (i.e., incorrect predictions) for each class.

 For example, the element in the first row and first column represents the number of instances that truly belong to the class 'fifty' and were predicted as 'fifty' by the model.
-In this case, the value is 66.
+In this case, the value is 75.

-Again we can see that there are 5 instances of 'hundred' that were misclassified as 'fivehundred' by the model.
+Again we can see that there are 1 instance of 'hundred' that were misclassified as 'fivehundred' by the model.

 By analyzing the confusion matrix, we can evaluate the performance of the model and identify the areas where the model is making mistakes.

-For example, in the above matrix, we can see that the model is confusing the classes and has misclassified 14 instances of 10 as 500.
+For example, in the above matrix, we can see that the model is confusing the classes and has misclassified 6 instances of 10 as 500.
 We can use this information to improve the model's performance, for example by increasing the amount of training data or tweaking the model's hyperparameters.

 ### Training and Validation Accuracy
 <img src = "./evaluation-images/train_val_acc.png">

-In this example, the model is being trained and evaluated for 10 epochs.
-During training, the model is being optimized by minimizing the loss and maximizing the accuracy.

-After each epoch, the model's performance is evaluated on a validation dataset, which is different from the training dataset.
-This helps to check if the model is overfitting to the training data or if it's learning general patterns that can be applied to new data.
+ The above figure shows the model is being trained and evaluated for 17 epochs.
+The model's performance is evaluated on a validation dataset after each epoch to check if the model is overfitting or learning general patterns.

-The training accuracy refers to the accuracy of the model on the training dataset after each epoch.
-It indicates how well the model is learning the patterns in the training data.
+ Accuracy measures how well the model is able to classify images in the training data, while val_accuracy measures how well the model generalizes to new, unseen data.

-The validation accuracy refers to the accuracy of the model on the validation dataset after each epoch.
-It indicates how well the model is generalizing to new data.
+ Both metrics should ideally increase over time, but if accuracy is significantly higher than val_accuracy, the model may be overfitting, and if val_accuracy is consistently higher than accuracy, the model may be underfitting.
+The training accuracy measures how well the model is learning the patterns in the training data, while the validation accuracy measures how well the model is generalizing to new data.

-In this example, we can see that the model starts with a training accuracy of 0.7324 and a validation accuracy of 0.85 in the first epoch.
-This means that the model is performing better on the training dataset than the validation dataset, indicating that it may be overfitting.
+In this example, we can see that the model starts with a training accuracy of 0.68 and a validation accuracy of 0.87 in the first epoch.
+This means that the model is performing better on the validation dataset than the train dataset, indicating that it may be underfitting.

-However, as the number of epochs increases, we can see that the validation accuracy also increases, reaching a maximum of 0.9290 in the ninth epoch.
+However, as the number of epochs increases, we can see that the validation accuracy also increases, reaching a maximum of 0.92 in the thirteen epoch.
 This suggests that the model is learning more general patterns that can be applied to new data.

+The training and validation accuracy are increasing over time, which indicates that the model is learning features and generalizing well on unseen data.
+The use of EarlyStopping, ModelCheckpoint, and Dropout layers helps to avoid overfitting.

-In the last epoch, we can see that the training accuracy is 0.9495, while the validation accuracy drops to 0.9043.
-This indicates that the model may be overfitting to the training data, and further training may not improve its performance on new data.
+The training accuracy starts at 68.43% and increases to 96.35% by the end of the training.
+Similarly, the validation accuracy starts at 87.14% and increases to 91.19% by the end of the training.
+This indicates that the model is performing well on both the training and validation datasets.

+The use of ModelCheckpoint ensures that the best performing model is saved during training, which can be used for later testing or deployment.
+The use of EarlyStopping ensures that the training process stops if the validation accuracy does not improve for a certain number of epochs, which helps to prevent overfitting.

+Overall, the training process seems to be well-optimized and the model is performing well on the dataset.

 ### Training and validation loss